 You must take the complete four-part driver examination if:

-- Your license was revoked because you have too many points on your driving record or because of an Administrative Alcohol action.
+You must apply for a new license and pass all tests if your license was revoked because of too many points on your driving record or because of an Administrative Alcohol action.

-If you are renewing your driver’s license, you also need to take the vision and road sign recognition tests again.
+If you are renewing your Missouri driver’s license, you must also take the vision and road sign tests again.